hang-c/hang-c.github.io/_pages/cv.md

 ======
 Here are some seminars I have given talks
 * Autumn 2023: Weil Conjecture Seminar
-  * Main material: Kiehl and Weissauer’s book Weil Conjectures, Perverse Sheaves and l-adic Fourier Transform
+  * Main material: Kiehl and Weissauer’s book *[Weil Conjectures, Perverse Sheaves and l-adic Fourier Transform](https://link.springer.com/book/10.1007/978-3-662-04576-3)*
   * Gave several talks on Chapter 2
 * Autumn 2023: Stacks Seminar
-  * Main material: Alper’s book Stacks and Moduli
+  * Main material: Alper’s book *[Stacks and Moduli](https://sites.math.washington.edu/~jarod/moduli.pdf)*
   * Gave one talk on the geometry of Deligne-Mumford stacks
 * Autumn 2023: Algebraic K-Theory Seminar
-  * Main material: Sriniva’s book Algebraic K-Theory *Gave several talks on the first few chapters
+  * Main material: Sriniva’s book *[Algebraic K-Theory](https://link.springer.com/book/10.1007/978-0-8176-4739-1)* *Gave several talks on the first few chapters

 Math Course
 ======
-[Here](../assets/Math Course.pdf) is a list of math courses I have taken, along with the texts used, the name of the instructor, a short description of topics covered, and the grade you received
+[Here](../assets/MathCourse.pdf) is a list of math courses I have taken, along with the textbooks used, the name of the instructor, the main topics covered, and the grade I received

 Honors
 ======